 - Know what maneuvers you need to perform at each moment

-- View a point of interest to visit (Hermitage, fountain, scenic views…)
+- See a point of interest to visit (Hermitage, fountain, scenic viewpoints…)

-- See a danger point or caution area on the route
+- Identify a hazard point or route caution

-- Open images and enhanced descriptions attached to a point on the route
+- Open images and enriched descriptions attached to a route point

 Creating Roadbooks

-To create a Roadbook from Land, you need a track, descriptions, and images for the route points:
+To create a Roadbook in Land, you need a track and descriptions and images for the route points:

 1- Open the track.